Apple Music: Description

-Apple Music allows users to stream over 90 million songs to their device on demand.
+Apple Music allows users to stream over 100 million songs to their device on demand.
 The service offers curated playlists by music experts and recommendations tailored to a users music preference.
-The service provides three live 24-hour radio stations: Apple Music 1, led by DJ Zane Lowe, Apple Music Hits, and Apple Music Country, which is broadcast in over 100 countries.
+The service provides six live 24-hour radio stations: Apple Music 1 (previously branded as Beats 1), led by DJ Zane Lowe, Apple Music Hits, Apple Music Country, Apple Música Uno, Apple Music Club, and Apple Music Chill, which is broadcast in over 100 countries.
 The Apple Music Radio service is free for all users, even without an Apple Music subscription.
-Apple Music subscribers can create a profile to share their music with friends and follow other users to view the music they're listening to on a regular basis.
+Apple Music subscribers can create a profile to share their music with friends and follow other users to view the music they are listening to on a regular basis.
 Apple Music's use of iCloud, which matches a users' songs to those found on the service, allows users to combine their iTunes music library with their Apple Music library and listen to their music all in one place.
 Additionally, the service is heavily integrated into Apple's own in-house services such as their personal voice assistant Siri as well as their audio and video streaming protocol AirPlay.
 As of late 2019, users also have the ability to access the full version of Apple Music through an Apple-designed web player in beta.

-Apple Music's interface consists of five tabs: "Library", "Listen Now", "Browse", "Radio", and "Search".
+Apple Music's interface consists of five tabs: "Library", "Home" (Formerly: "Listen Now"), "Browse", "Radio", and "Search".
 The "Library" tab shows the user's music collection, with options to view songs by "Playlists", "Artists", "Albums", "Songs", or "Downloaded Music".
 Below these options, the tab also shows music recently added to the user's library.
-The "Listen Now" tab recommends music for the user based on their music tastes.
+The "Home" tab recommends music for the user based on their music tastes.
 Human expert selections supplement the algorithmic curation, while users are able to "Like" and "Dislike" songs to further improve music suggestions.
 "Browse" shows new album releases from artists, playlists curated by the Apple Music team, upcoming album releases, as well as different categories including "Genres", "Moods", "Top Charts", and "Music Videos".
+In 2024, Apple released a new feature as part of iOS 18 replacing the 'Browse' tab.
+The 'New' feature is personalized to each listener.
 The "Radio" tab incorporates Apple Music Radio and other radio stations which play genre-specific or artist-related music, depending on the user's preference.
 The radio feature in Apple Music allows users to skip songs, view previously played songs on the station, as well as view songs playing next.
 The "Search" tab features a search box where users can search for artists, albums, Apple Music users, or songs by name or by lyrics.
 Below the search box, a list of recent user searches and overall trending searches on the service are shown.